BKR-dev/windowed-safari/README.md

 - Contributions and PRs are definitely welcome to make it better for Safari

 > [!NOTE]
 > The released extension is signed with my own Apple Developer ID without any verification from Apple Developer Program.
-So it won't show up in the Apple Extension Gallery - Apple Store.
-It would be great if someone can help me to sign the extension with a verified Apple Developer ID to distribute it in the Apple Store.
+So it won't show up in the Apple Extension Gallery - App Store.
+It would be great if someone can help me to sign the extension with a verified Apple Developer ID to distribute it in the App Store.
 Please contact me if you are willing to help. :bowtie:

 ## Credits